jinningli/hexo-auto-generate/source/_posts/Computer-Vision-segmentation.md

 Object detection is just a bounding box, but segmentation will consider the shape, color, etc.

 segmentation to make semantic partition.
+# 11.1
+- naive: fully connected CRF
+- CNN
+- classification-> is a class? / which class?
+- deconvolution network